Surinder07/java_april_2025/src/april30/readme.md

 :q - exit, if you did not save it, it wont let you exit :q! - exit without save

-ls - to list all the files    , -l , -al, -lrt
+ls - to list all the files    ,
+-l ,   -   long list
+-al,   -  hidden files
+-l r t   -  reverse sorted order

 touch file_name --- to create a file vi file_name --- to open the file in editor